pdjr-modules/IC74HC595/README.md

 Interface to the [IC74HC595](#classIC74HC595) SIPO buffer IC.

-The [IC74HC595](#classIC74HC595) is an 8-bit serial-in parallel-out (SIPO) buffer IC that is commonly used to expand microcontroller output capacity.
+The [IC74HC595](#classIC74HC595) is an 8-channel serial-in-parallel-out (SIPO) buffer IC that is commonly used to expand microcontroller output capacity.

+Multiple buffer ICs can be daisy-chained to increase the size of the available buffer.
+In this abstraction the state of all buffer output channels is represented by an integer 'status' value which on architectures with 32-bit integers limits the maximum number of operable buffer ICs is four.

 ## Summary

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-`public  `[`IC74HC595`](#classIC74HC595_1ad6a63f4598d3b419bb3a98010f00ab75)`(unsigned char gpioClock,unsigned char gpioData,unsigned char gpioLatch,unsigned int bufferCount)` | Construct a new [IC74HC595](#classIC74HC595) object.
+`public  `[`IC74HC595`](#classIC74HC595_1a47de1e2edc0d679ffa54efc43451b1a6)`(unsigned char gpioClock,unsigned char gpioData,unsigned char gpioLatch)` | Construct a new [IC74HC595](#classIC74HC595) object.
-`public void `[`begin`](#classIC74HC595_1a66416a0c85080cd00c3ebede9fca3f7b)`()` | Set the I/O mode of the configured GPIO pins.
+`public void `[`begin`](#classIC74HC595_1a66416a0c85080cd00c3ebede9fca3f7b)`()` | Set the IO mode of the configured GPIO pins to OUT.
-`public void `[`write`](#classIC74HC595_1a7d87b0e7410edd336dd72ee9ab8499c4)`(unsigned int status,unsigned int buffers)` | Set the outputs of one or more buffer ICs to a specified state.
+`public void `[`write`](#classIC74HC595_1aff336e7105d8e0416eeb25f3e5689a19)`(unsigned int status,unsigned int buffers)` | Set the outputs of connected buffer ICs to a specified state.
-`public void `[`writeBit`](#classIC74HC595_1adaf39e8c1f9dae013304ba8725bf29ff)`(unsigned int bit,unsigned int state)` | Set the state of a single parallel output.
+`public void `[`writeBit`](#classIC74HC595_1ac45af8c0593cb443fc0025b4647da2e8)`(unsigned int state,unsigned int bit)` | Set the state of a single parallel output.
-`public void `[`configureCallback`](#classIC74HC595_1aedb307231bf7d0f42d9eaf0abb0e3c45)`(unsigned int(*)(unsigned int buffer) callback,unsigned long callbackInterval)` | Configure a callback function to provide regular status updates.
+`public void `[`configureCallback`](#classIC74HC595_1ac3fddfd60a3eadfa3a8c3bdbef8d2523)`(unsigned int(*)(unsigned int buffer) callback,unsigned long updateInterval,unsigned int buffers)` | Configure a callback function to provide regular status updates.
 `public void `[`callbackMaybe`](#classIC74HC595_1a9b94635c84aedde3e0df7452a0139763)`(bool force)` | Call any configured callback function at the configured interval.

 ## Members

-#### `public  `[`IC74HC595`](#classIC74HC595_1ad6a63f4598d3b419bb3a98010f00ab75)`(unsigned char gpioClock,unsigned char gpioData,unsigned char gpioLatch,unsigned int bufferCount)`
+#### `public  `[`IC74HC595`](#classIC74HC595_1a47de1e2edc0d679ffa54efc43451b1a6)`(unsigned char gpioClock,unsigned char gpioData,unsigned char gpioLatch)`

 Construct a new [IC74HC595](#classIC74HC595) object.

-*gpioClock*, *gpioData* and *gpioLatch* identify the host microcontroller GPIO pins used for the SIPO interface connections.

-*bufferCount* specifies the number of ICs making up the daisy-chained buffer.
-Buffer updates are passed as an integer value so the max number of buffers supported by the library depends upon the host system's integer implementation: on a system with 32-bit integers this abstraction can support up to 4 SIPO buffers.

 #### Parameters
-* `gpioClock` - GPIO pin connected to IC pin (clock).
+* `gpioClock` - GPIO pin connected to the buffer clock input.

-* `gpioData` - GPIO pin connected to IC pin (data).
+* `gpioData` - GPIO pin connected to the buffer data pin.

-* `gpioLatch` - GPIO pin connected to IC pin (latch).
+* `gpioLatch` - GPIO pin connected to the buffer data pin.

-* `bufferCount` - optional number of ICs in the buffer daisy-chain (defaults to one).

 #### `public void `[`begin`](#classIC74HC595_1a66416a0c85080cd00c3ebede9fca3f7b)`()`

-Set the I/O mode of the configured GPIO pins.
+Set the IO mode of the configured GPIO pins to OUT.

-Initialises the GPIO pins for buffer control.
-This method must be called from setup() before any attempt is made to send data to the buffer.
+This method must be called from setup() before any attempt is made to write data to the buffer.

-#### `public void `[`write`](#classIC74HC595_1a7d87b0e7410edd336dd72ee9ab8499c4)`(unsigned int status,unsigned int buffers)`
+#### `public void `[`write`](#classIC74HC595_1aff336e7105d8e0416eeb25f3e5689a19)`(unsigned int status,unsigned int buffers)`

-Set the outputs of one or more buffer ICs to a specified state.
+Set the outputs of connected buffer ICs to a specified state.

-Each bit in *status* defines the output state of a single parallel output channel: bits through 7 define the status of the first buffer IC in any daisy chain; bits 8 through 15 the status of any second IC and so on.
+Each bit in *status* defines the output state of a single parallel output channel: bits 0 through 7 define the states of channels 0 through 7 on the first buffer IC in any daisy chain; bits 8 through 15 the states of channels 0 throgh 7 on any second buffer IC and so on.

-The number of low order bits to be written can be specified in buffer sized chunks by *buffers:* if this argument is omitted or set to zero then the *bufferCount* value supplied at instantiation (or its default) will be used in its stead.

 #### Parameters
 * `status` - the value to be written to the buffer.

-* `buffers` - the number of buffer ICs to be updated.
+* `buffers` - the number of buffer ICs to be updated (optional, defaults to 1).

-#### `public void `[`writeBit`](#classIC74HC595_1adaf39e8c1f9dae013304ba8725bf29ff)`(unsigned int bit,unsigned int state)`
+#### `public void `[`writeBit`](#classIC74HC595_1ac45af8c0593cb443fc0025b4647da2e8)`(unsigned int state,unsigned int bit)`

 Set the state of a single parallel output.

-When it is not appropriate to set all buffer outputs in a single operation, this method can be used to set a single parallel output channel by specifying the channel and the value to which it should be set.
+When it is not appropriate to set the state of all buffer outputs in a single operation, this method can be used to set a single parallel output channel by specifying the output channel number (in the range 0 through 31) and the value to which it should be set.

 #### Parameters
-* `bit` - index of the output channel to be set (0..31).

 * `state` - the value to be assigned (0 or 1).

+* `bit` - index of the output channel to be set (defaults to 1).

-#### `public void `[`configureCallback`](#classIC74HC595_1aedb307231bf7d0f42d9eaf0abb0e3c45)`(unsigned int(*)(unsigned int buffer) callback,unsigned long callbackInterval)`
+#### `public void `[`configureCallback`](#classIC74HC595_1ac3fddfd60a3eadfa3a8c3bdbef8d2523)`(unsigned int(*)(unsigned int buffer) callback,unsigned long updateInterval,unsigned int buffers)`

 Configure a callback function to provide regular status updates.

-The callback function will be passed the current buffer status as its only argument and it should return a possibly updated status which will be promptly written to the buffer.
+The callback function will be invoked every *interval* milliseconds and passed the current buffer status as its only argument.
+The callback must return a new status value which will be promptly written to the buffer.

 #### Parameters
-* `updateInterval` - interval between invocations of *callback* in milliseconds.

 * `callback` - a callback function.

+* `updateInterval` - interval between invocations of *callback* in milliseconds (optional: defaulst to 1s).

+* `buffers` - the number of buffer ICs to be updated (optional: defaults to one).

 #### `public void `[`callbackMaybe`](#classIC74HC595_1a9b94635c84aedde3e0df7452a0139763)`(bool force)`

 Call any configured callback function at the configured interval.

-This method should be called from loop() and will make sure that the configured calling frequency is honoured unless *force* is supplied and true in which case the callback function will be invoked immediately.
+This method should be called from loop() and will trigger an invocation of any configured callback function at its specified update interval or, optionally, immediately.

 #### Parameters
-* `force`
+* `force` - if true, forces an immediate invocation of any configured callback (optional: default to false).

 Generated by [Moxygen](https://sourcey.com/moxygen)